List of The Price Is Right pricing games: Squeeze Play

 The contestant is shown a prize and a price that has had one incorrect digit inserted.
 The first and last digits are always correct.
 To win the prize, the contestant must remove the extra middle digit to leave behind the correct price.
 This game has been played for prizes with four- and five-digit prices, giving the contestant a choice between three and four middle digits, respectively.

 Stack the Deck

 The game is played for a car.
 The contestant is shown seven playing cards containing digits, five of which make up the price of the car.
 Three pairs of grocery items are displayed, and the contestant must guess which item in each pair corresponds to a given price.
 Each correct guess allows him/her to fill in one correct digit in the price of the car.
 After all three pairs have been played, the contestant has one chance to win the car by correctly filling in all remaining digits.

 Swap Meet

 The contestant is shown a base prize and three more prizes.
-In order to win all four, they must "swap" the base prize by choosing the prize from the group of three with a price that is the same as the base prize.
+In order to win all four, they must choose the one prize in the group of three that has the same price as the base prize.